 Transferring out can give some members more choice about how and when they use their pension benefits.
 It is only an option for non-pensioners up to their normal retirement age (which is usually 65).

 The sum of money that you could transfer out is known as a ‘cash equivalent transfer value’, ‘CETV’ or ‘transfer value’.
-To find out what the transfer value of your benefits would be, you ask the Pensions Office for a transfer value quote.
+To find out what the transfer value of your benefits would be, you ask Legal & General for a transfer value quote.
 This quote is valid for a ‘guarantee period’, which is normally up to three months.

 You should think carefully before transferring out.
 You would be giving up guaranteed future pension income in return for income that might not be guaranteed and could vary depending on how you manage it.
 You should take independent financial advice – and legally must do so if your transfer value is over £30,000.
 You should be very careful to avoid scammers and unscrupulous financial advisers.